Oliver Brooks – Most Talented Lighthouse Keeper in Connecticut

 Dock by Faulkner’s Island light.

-Today the lighthouse is being gradually protected and saved by the Faulkner’s Light Brigade organization.
-They were able to restore much of the lighthouse in 1999, with restoration efforts continuing.
+Today, the lighthouse is being gradually protected and saved by the Faulkner’s Light Brigade organization.
+They restored much of the lighthouse in 1999, with restoration efforts continuing.
 Faulkner’s Island is part of the Stewart B McKinney Wildlife Refuge.
-It has become a protected bird sanctuary so visitors are not allowed, except in the early fall, usually around August, where there is an annual open house for the public to explore the grounds and lighthouse, promoted with transportation provided by the Faulkner’s Light Brigade out of Guilford Harbor.
-It is a great opportunity to not only visit the tower, but to also learn about the protected birds there from the naturalists who work there.
+It has become a protected bird sanctuary, so visitors are not allowed, except in the early fall, usually around August, where there is an annual open house for the public to explore the grounds and lighthouse, promoted with transportation provided by the Faulkner’s Light Brigade out of Guilford Harbor.
+It is an excellent opportunity to visit the tower and learn about the protected birds from the naturalists who work there.

 Here are some of my photos of Faulkner’s Island Lighthouse.